 Category: Prejudged Project & PresentationType: Individual or Team

-OVERVIEW: This event consists of two (2) parts: a prejudged project and a presentation at the conference.
+OVERVIEW: This event consists of two (2) parts: a prejudged project for Section Conference and a presentation at the State Conference for section finalists.
 Competitors are required to complete both parts for award eligibility.

 SECTION: Each local chapter may submit one (1) entry created by either an individual or a team of two(2) or three (3).

 STATE: A maximum of two (2) places from the section conference will represent their section at the State Leadership Conference.

 NATIONAL: The top four (4) places in the state competition will represent California at the National Leadership Conference.
 NOTE: Some SLC top-10 finalists will become eligible for the national conference as a result of drops.
 Make sure you get early approval from your parents to attend the National Conference so you will be in a position to say "yes" to your adviser if you are "bumped up".

 You and/or your team are a part of your school’s broadcast team.
 Develop and deliver a LIVE broadcast event that includes the following:

 - A unique story about your school; include history and/or statistics about your school

 SKILLS: Whether using the medium of TV, radio, or internet, the broadcast journalist has to look for possible news or feature stories that might be of interest to the public.
 This event provides recognition for FBLA members who demonstrate skill and understanding of the profession.

 - For Section Conference competition, using the topic above, submit a seven (7) minute video for prejudging of your individual or team presenting your news broadcast.
 The finalists at SLC will present LIVE before judges, so your video should reflect that presentation.
 Please do not use video enhancements.
 The national guidelines do not require a video.
 We use a submitted video for preliminary judging at the section conference due to space and time limitation at SLC.